dojo/framework/src/core/README.md

 #### string

-The [`dojo-core/string` module](docs/string.md) contains analogues to the some of the ES2015 String APIs.
+The [`dojo-core/stringExtras` module](docs/stringExtras.md) contains various string functions that are not available as part of the ES2015 String APIs.

 #### UrlSearchParams